-Larger XML documents can be opened for editing, for example a 200MB
+Large XML documents can be opened for editing.
+For example, a 200MB

-document can be opened in <oXygen/> XML Editor using a 512MB of memory (depending
+document can be opened in oXygen XML Editor using 512MB of memory (note that

-on the complexity of the markup these may differ). <oXygen/> XML Editor will
+these figures depend on the complexity of the markup). oXygen XML Editor will

-detect large documents and will automatically turn off or change the
+detect large documents and automatically turn off or change the implementation for

-implementation for some editor functions to reduce the memory usage.
+some editor functions, to reduce the memory usage.

-The Author mode has new location tooltips and current element
+The Author mode has location tooltips and current

-highlights that help the user to identify the position in the edited document.
-By
+element highlights that help the user to identify the position in the edited

-default it turns on a more constrained editing mode that avoids for instance
+document.
+By default it turns on a more constrained editing mode that, for

-inserting text in the elements that do not allow text nodes or inserting elements
+instance, avoids inserting text in the elements that do not allow text nodes or

 When editing with track changes on, it is possible to annotate each